-- [1] The Gamma Band model in the SPX report adjusts position size daily based upon the daily closing levels of SPX value and calculated Gamma Neutral.
-The Weekly Gamma Band model is shown for illustrative purposes only. - [2] The Gamma Neutral level shifted higher this week for two reasons: 1) the quarterly March expiration has come nearer, and 2) the increase in volatility increases gamma across all strike prices.
-Since there are more puts than calls, these two factors result in more put gamma, which pushes the neutral level higher.
+[1] The Gamma Band model in our SPX Market Report adjusts position size daily based upon the daily closing levels of SPX value and calculated Gamma Neutral.
+The Weekly Gamma Band model is shown for illustrative purposes only.

 Authors

 Erik Lytikainen, the founder of Viking Analytics.
 He has over twenty-five years of experience as a financial analyst, entrepreneur, business developer, and commodity trader.
 Erik holds an MBA from the University of Maryland and a B.S. in Mechanical Engineering from Virginia Tech.